Perkedel/Lah-Mboh/SCRATCHNOTE.md

 Here are random scratchnotes idk what to do but it had to be stored before I forgot it.

+## Remind idk

+- Don't touch my button!
+An overprotective Cyberdemon dormant, gets triggered when you press this button & then tries to revenge up in your ass.

 ## Idea

 Cool ideas that scope is way too huge for me to realize now, but maybe you will?